-Types of networking
+Types of business networking

 The best network is achieved organically, in environments specially designed for that purpose.
-Often networking will take place in the context of some other event, such as a seminar or conference, even if networking is the real reason why most people are there.
+Often business networking will take place in the context of some other event, such as a seminar or conference, even if networking is the real reason why most people are there.